I’m going to get right into the meat of this post: I turned down a Division 1 soccer scholarship.

 Actually, a handful: George Washington University, University of Maryland, and University of Wisconsin.

 And you’re probably thinking, ‘what an IDIOT.’

 Sure, in retrospect, I’ll always wonder “what if.”
 Would I have played professional?
 Would I have been a hotter Nike spokesperson than Alex Morgan?
-Would I have made out with Cristiano Ronaldo?
+Would I have met Gareth Bale?
 I can’t help but ponder.